0xPierre/MapExplorer/README.md

 # Map explorer 🗺️

-Map Explorer is a project made for a school rush in 10 days.
+Map Explorer is a project made with [BugProg](https://github.com/BugProg) for a school rush in 10 days.
 It consists of solving the salesman problem using a binary heap dijkstra with an Ant Colony Optimization.
 We also made an addresses autocomplete, with spatial hashing to recover the nearest intersection from the address, to run the ACO.

 # README For teachers :